kubevela/kubevela.github.io/versioned_docs/version-v1.1/core-concepts/application.md

 ## Workflow

 Workflow allows you to assemble components, operation and task steps into a DAG, and it is process-oriented.
-Typical workflow steps includes pause, manual verification, waiting state, data flow transmission, multi-environment grayscale, and A/B testing, etc.
+Typical workflow steps includes pause, manual verification, waiting state, data flow transmission, multi-environment rollout, and A/B testing, etc.

 Each workflow step is a independent capability entity that is fully plugable, KubeVela allows you to create your own step through CUE.